 The Courtauld recently launched the James Hughes-Hallett Undergraduate Scholarship to provide financial support to undergraduate students who are underrepresented in higher education.

 In each academic year, beginning 2021/22, The Courtauld will award three UK undergraduate students £10,000 each over the course of their three-year BA course.
 This money can be used to support living costs, and is in addition to the annual Courtauld bursary, which is worth up to an additional £3,000 per year.

-To be eligible for the James Hughes-Hallett Undergraduate Scholarship, students must be attending a non-selective UK state school, have a household income below £30,000 per annum, and their parents(s) / guardian(s) must not have attended university.
-In addition to the main criteria, priority will be given to students who are care leavers, carers, are living with a disability, come from a minority ethnic group or have refugee status.
+To be eligible for the James Hughes-Hallett Undergraduate Scholarship, students must be attending a non-selective UK state school and have a household income below £40,000 per annum.
+In addition to the main criteria, priority will be given to students whose parent(s)/guardians did not attend university, care leavers, estranged, carers, and students that are living with a disability, come from a minority ethnic group or have refugee status.

 You may also be eligible for financial support in the form of The Courtauld Bursary, which offers up to £3,000 per annum.